 For most people, the beginning of the new year is also the time for new beginnings.
 New Year’s resolutions are being set, and people are very motivated to improve their health and well-being.
 As an organization, this can impact you.
 Healthier employees are often happier, more productive at work, and miss fewer work days.
-More specifically, lifestyle interventions that include nutrition counselling, increased physical activity, and other behaviour modifications can reduce the risk of developing type 2 diabetes, reduce cholesterol levels, improve blood pressure, and help manage weight.
+More specifically, lifestyle interventions that include nutrition counselling, increased physical activity, and other behaviour modifications can reduce the risk of developing type 2 diabetes, reduce cholesterol levels, and improve blood pressure.

 Taking the steps as an organization to encourage your employees to engage in healthier behaviours will not only benefit your bottom line now, but focusing on prevention and emphasizing health within your workplace culture can keep employees healthier, more productive, and happier long-term.